WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 (Will be adding [enzyme](https://enzymejs.github.io/enzyme) examples soon)

 ## Make this Kata what _you_ want
-You don't have to use what's out of the box here
+You don't have to use what's out of the box here.
+This kata is setup initially with a few nice things such as a GraphQL service to serve data to the client.

-If you prefer something other than GraphQL, well you forked it, test drive a REST service instead!
+#### Don't want GraphQL for server-side?
+No Problem!
+Well you forked it or created your own branch!
+So you're not stuck with GraphQL.
+It's easy enough to do what you want in here...then just do it!
+That's part of learning.

+**ExpressJS** is already installed, so TDD a REST service or whatever you want!

-  - *you can still use [supertest](https://github.com/visionmedia/supertest) to drive outside tests for REST or other APIs*
+Either way, you can still use the [supertest](https://github.com/visionmedia/supertest) library (already setup) to test drive the outside tests for the service!

 # 🪛 Setup